Hashnode/support/docs/hashnode-glossary.md

 ## Writing Challenges

-These are Hashnode writing challenges that encourage writers to become better and consistent at writing with prizes up for grabs.
+These are Hashnode writing challenges that encourage writers to become better, consistent, and win exciting prizes.